IPvSean/2020hometownhope/README.md

 ## Chatham - Orange - Durham Community Members

-If you just want to help raise money but are not part of the F3 community (or a spouse, neighbor, etc) [Click here to raise money for the community](https://givebutter.com/holiday_hope_everyone)
+If you just want to help raise money but are not part of the F3 community (or a spouse, neighbor, etc) you can still help us raise money!
+This event and fundraiser is open to everyone!

+[Click here to raise money for the community](https://givebutter.com/holiday_hope_everyone)